Skip to main content

 • Disputing overtime or bonus claims as speculative

 Strong documentation is the antidote to every one of these tactics.
+Understanding how insurance companies work against you helps you anticipate their arguments and prepare accordingly.

 Lost Earning Capacity: When Injuries Are Permanent